 Dining at Hotel Rangá

 The restaurant is beautiful.
-Floor to ceiling glass windows give you a full panoramic view of outside.
+Floor to ceiling glass windows gives you a full panoramic view of outside.
 Just make sure you sit on the chair facing the right direction!
 I can imagine on dark nights (or even days in winter) watching the aurora borealis whilst enjoying your meal.

 Head chef, Karl Johann, is an experienced chef.
 His ever-changing menu is described as modern Nordic cooking with a twist.
 And there is a wonderful choice for you.

-I ordered the Salmon for a starter.
+I ordered the Salmon as a starter.
 Lightly cured in lemon with smoked trout roe, fennel and dill vinaigrette and egg yolk.
 Followed by Beef tenderloin and braised cheek with capers puree, baked red onion and demi-glaze.
 Both the presentation and taste of the food was delicious.

 Am I making you hungry already?

-Sadly due to a late night I missed the wonderful breakfast.
+Sadly due to a late night, I missed the wonderful breakfast.
 I’m still annoyed now!!
 But I did have a lovely mushroom soup for lunch.

 Firstly, tipping in Iceland is not expected.